p3drosola/Backbone.VirtualCollection/README.md

   filter: {foo: 'bar'},
   destroy_with: view
 });

 ```
 +**Note:**  Prior to Marionette 2.*, "destroy" was called "close".
 For compatibility with older versions of Marionette, the old helper `virtual_collection.closeWith` and option `close_with` are still availble, handling the `close` event.

 #### Update filter

-It's very common that you'd want to update the filter being used and have the collection view update itself. `updateFilter` takes the same parameters as the original `filter` property (a hash, or a function) and regenerates the virtual collection without losing your view bindings.
+It's very common that you'd want to update the filter being used and have the collection view update itself. `updateFilter` takes the same parameters as the original `filter` option (a hash, or a function) and regenerates the virtual collection without losing your view bindings.

 ```js